White Labeling WordPress With Branda Just Got a Lot More Free!

 You can set the tips to appear on all or specific admin pages.
 The user can Hide or Dismiss these tips.

-Disabling the Permalink menu item is a good practice, as you don’t wanna risk someone changing it and breaking all the links on the site.
+Disabling the Permalink menu item is a good practice, as you don’t want to risk someone changing it and breaking all the links on the site.

 Putting Up an Admin Message